Learning Disability Testing

 Psychologists & Diagnosticians: Learning Disability Testing for Children

 Suprex Learning now provides diagnostic services in-house for various learning disabilities and barriers along with accomodations testing.
-We can schedule testing in our center or specific locations in Greater Houston.
+We can schedule testing in one of our centers nationally, local school or library.

 Please call us at 832-900-9660 to schedule learning disability testing for your child or yourself.